EDUCBA Logo

 • The name of the table is defined as the table name on which we are applying the lock.

 • Now it is defined as do not wait for any lock to be released from the table.
-If the lock is not acquired then the transaction will directly be aborted without waiting in PostgreSQL.
+If the lock is not acquired, the transaction will be aborted directly without waiting in PostgreSQL.

 • We can acquire a lock explicitly by using the lock command.